mkhbragg/interval-timer-backend/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `server.js`: The Node.js server script for your new site.
-The JavaScript defines the endpoints in the site API.
-The API processes requests, connects to the database using the `sqlite` script in `src`, and sends info back to the client.
+← `server.js`: The Node.js server defines the endpoints in the site API, processing requests, connecting to the database using the `sqlite.js` script, and sending info back to the client.

 ← `sqlite.js`: The database script handles setting up and connecting to the SQLite database.
 The `server.js` API endpoints call the functions in the database script to manage the data.

 When the app runs, the scripts build the database:

-← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
-You can see the contents of `.data` in the Glitch console by selecting __Tools__ >  __Logs__.
+← `.data/chat.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
+You can see the data in the Glitch Log when the scripts first execute.

 ← `package.json`: The NPM packages for your project's dependencies.